soup8732/Custom-Playlist-Maker/README.md

 ⚠️ The standalone script is recommended for now.
 PyPI version is still in beta — report issues on GitHub.
 ---

-## Tested on
-- Linux
-- Termux
-- Ubuntu
-- MacOs
-- Windows 10/11

----

-## Contact for any error or issue:
-- kaifcodec@gmail.com

 ## Features
 - **Video Downloading**: Fetch videos directly from YouTube.